With the widespread disruption caused by the COVID-19 pandemic, many businesses will be worried about how this impacts contractual performance.

 Common law frustration

-- With COVID-19, it will generally not be enough to say that relevant staff or supplies are unavailable if you can get alternative staff or supplies, regardless of how expensive or time consuming that might be.
+With COVID-19, it will generally not be enough to say that relevant staff or supplies are unavailable if you can get alternative staff or supplies, regardless of how expensive or time consuming that might be.
 Having said this, true unavailability of essential staff or supplies may amount to frustration.
 For example, unavailability of a concert venue due to fire or safety concerns have both met the threshold of frustration.
 Delay in performance may also amount to frustration if the delay is sufficiently significant.
-Alert level 4 will cause material delays, however the question is whether the delay is significant enough to render performance impossible.
+Alert levels 3 and 4 will have caused material delays, however the question is whether the delay is significant enough to render performance impossible.
 Much will turn on context, including the remaining duration of the contract.

 We are advising a number of clients on the consequences of COVID-19 and related impacts on their business.
 If you have any questions or would like more information, please get in contact.